xsxb/xbedit/README.md

-# README
+# XBEDIT
-This repository is a deposit of my exploratory things, learning about executable binaries.

-Currently features a hex editor for Linux terminals.
+A hex editor for Linux terminal I'm working on to learn about executable binaries and for fun.

-## Hex Editor
+Since this is an early work in progress, it's currently just a hexdump.

 ### Features
 - Canonical hex dump to terminal
 - Executable file format recognition